 For the rest of your day trip, visit one out of many free temples in the central Can Tho area or hang out at the Night Market for local foods and shopping.

 If you have the chance, check out the Con Son Ecotourism Area.
 It’s an off the beaten track destination to see a fishing farm, try seasonal produce, and even make your own Vietnamese snacks such as crepes and pancakes (bánh xèo).
 It’s a beautiful and quiet island that is run by the locals living on the island.
-You’ll need to have a tour for the Con Son Ecotourism Area as tour guides are required.
+You’ll need to have a tour of the Con Son Ecotourism Area as tour guides are required.

 My Khanh Tourist Village is on the outskirts of Can Tho, yet it’s another option to see animals (there are over 500+ crocodiles in the Crocodile Lake), play traditional games, or walk through the gardens.